 Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

-Learn how to integrate Stripe with Laravel for subscriptions and one-time payments using Laravel Cashier, complete with webhooks and invoice handling.
+Learn how to integrate Stripe with Laravel for subscriptions and one-time payments using Laravel Cashier, with webhooks and invoice handling.

 Payment integration used to terrify me.
 Back in 2021, when I was building my first SaaS, I spent three days wrestling with Stripe's API documentation, wondering if I'd ever get subscriptions working properly.
 Spoiler alert: I did, but I learned the hard way that Laravel Cashier exists for a reason.